-This flashing indicates that a terminal needs to be either connected or disconnected.
+This flashing indicates that a terminal or a current clamp needs to be either connected or disconnected.
 You must correct the connections or the measurement will not proceed.
 The flashing of terminal H may also indicate that current I{H-E} is too low.
 The flashing of terminal S may also indicate that resistance R_s is too high.
+The flashing of terminal ES may also indicate that the current I{Es} measured by the clamp is too low.